 Project Management: From Principles to Action

 Planning and delivering successful projects has become a key management competency in today’s professional environment.
-This seminar covers essential project management competencies; managing each stage of the project lifecycle, respecting timelines and budgets, minimizing risk and executing a project roadmap to understanding the people issues for teamwork that lead to success.
+This seminar covers essential project management competencies: managing each stage of the project lifecycle, respecting timelines and budgets, minimizing risk, executing a project roadmap, and understanding personnel issues to create effective and successful teams.

 A unique aspect of the program is its hands-on, idea-sharing format, facilitated by instructors with real-world experience.